cduggn/ccExplorer/README.md

   using the `-i` flag.
 - `ccExplorer` prints to stdout by default.
 The `-p` flag can be used to specify the output format (csv, chart, stdout).
-- Results are sorted by cost in descending order.
+- Results are sorted by default by cost in descending order.
+The `-d` flag can be used to specify date sorting in descending order.
 - Refunds, discounts and credits are applied automatically.
 The `-l` flag should be used to exclude this behavior.
 - When filtering by cost allocation tags (`-f TAG="my-tag"`) a tag must also